Accommodations for ELLs: How to Create a Welcoming Classroom

 Take the opportunity to rearrange your seating so that the new student can be close by to you.
 Having kind and helpful students seated nearby, especially those who speak the same native language, can also help considerably as he learns the daily tasks and routines of your classroom.

-Plan out the resources you’ll need to help your student be successful.
+Plan out the resources you’ll need to help your ESL/ELL students be successful.
 Talk with other teachers who have taught ELLs, especially the ESL teachers in your school, to see what has worked for them.
 Also, be sure to block out extra time in your schedule for your student.
-Offering one-on-one support can go a long way in making him feel comfortable and cared for.
+Offering one-on-one support can go a long way in making him feel comfortable and care for.

 If you have lunchroom or bus duty the first week of school, see if another teacher can fill in for you in case your student needs extra help or attention.
 Remember, you are your student’s advocate, and the support you provide can make a positive difference in school and at home.